 You might also be lucky enough to have overcome the daily anxieties that so many young people feel.
 This makes your first few weeks much less stressful than they could be.

 Paying for tuition and living costs was the first thing that crossed my mind when becoming a mature student.
 Fortunately, you have all the same options regardless of age.
 Your program can be paid for with the often-misunderstood student loan, which you should really view as an income tax upon earning £21,000.

 Depending on your current finances you may also be eligible for an added maintenance loan to cover rent and other day-to-day expenses.
 If you’re used to managing your money because you’ve been doing it for years, you may actually be surprised at how much you do get.

 Partying Isn’t a Distraction

 Don’t get me wrong I still love a good Saturday night out.
 Socialising is also an important part of student life.
-However if like me you’ve already been to enough nightclubs, seen enough guest acts, you can benefit from slowing the pace and being hungover in the middle of the week.
+However, if like me you’ve already been to enough nightclubs, seen enough guest acts, you can benefit from slowing the pace and not being hungover in the middle of the week.

 Furthermore, private renting with bills and furnishings is abundant for everyone in Lincoln, so you don’t need to live in the large student blocks or other student accommodation, which are prone to loudness and distractions.